guigrpa/docx-templates/docs/templates/README.md

 });
 ```

-This will create a report at the specified location using the injected data.
+This will create a report based on the input data at the specified path.
 Some notes:

 * All paths are relative to `process.cwd()`
 * If the output location is omitted, a report will be generated in the same folder as the template

-You can also **provide a sync or async callback function (query resolver)** instead of an object `data`:
+You can also **provide a sync or Promise-returning callback function (query resolver)** instead of an object `data`:

 ```js
 createReport({